 The IBTS uses the services of third parties in some instances to provide a service or complete a task on its behalf.
 The IBTS shares some donor information with these third parties as follows:

-a) Marketing - the IBTS uses the services of a marketing agency and shares demographic information including name, location, age and gender with them in order to tailor our marketing activities.
+a) Marketing - the IBTS uses the services of a marketing agency and shares demographic information including name, location, age and gender and number of donations with them in order to tailor our marketing activities.

 b) Testing - in some cases the IBTS requires additional testing to be performed on donor samples and engages the services of a number of reference laboratories in Ireland and the UK to peform this testing.
 The IBTS shares name and date of birth along with your blood sample to these laboratories in order to have the testing performed.

 c) Samples - the IBTS stores an ‘archive’ sample from each of your blood donations; these samples are frozen and stored in a facility in the UK.
 The samples are labelled with your donation number only, not with any personally identifiable information.

 Where the IBTS shares your data for the purposes of performing any of these services, it has agreements in place with the third parties to ensure that your information is safely and securely managed.

 Transfers outside of the EEA (European Economic Area)

 Where the IBTS requires additional testing to be performed on donor samples in some instances it uses the services of reference laboratories in the UK.
 Where this is the case the IBTS is required to share the donors name and date of birth along with the sample which is sent to the reference laboratory.
 The UK is no longer a member of the EU and therefore this is a transfer of donor personal data outside of the EEA.
 The IBTS has appropriate agreements and safeguards in place with these laboratories to ensure that your information is safely and securely managed.

 Where applicable, the IBTS may share your donation and associated medical records with your GP, hospital consultant, other healthcare professional, other blood transfusion service, or legal representative with your explicit consent.